-Last week I was craving curried chickpea salad, but first I needed to whip up a batch of homemade vegan mayo.
+Last week I was craving my favorite vegan tuna salad, but first I needed to whip up a batch of homemade vegan mayo.
 And that's how we've arrived at today's recipe, this ultra creamy, perfectly tangy, aquafaba mayo.

 But is it deliciously tangy and creamy and awesome in its own right?
 Yes!
 It is!

-Here are a few reasons why I think you'll love this healthy vegan mayo.
-It's...
+Here are a few reasons why I think you'll LOVE this healthy vegan mayo.
+It's....

 - tangy, salty, barely sweet, and oh so thick

-- easy; no stressing over emulsification of oils
+- easy - no stressing over emulsification of oils

 - ready in minutes

-- versatile; use it in any recipe where you need mayo
+- versatile - use it in any recipe where you need mayo

-- made from pantry staples
+- made with pantry staples

-- 3/4 cup raw cashews
+- raw cashews

-- 2 Tbsp fresh lemon juice
+- fresh lemon juice

-- 1 Tbsp apple cider vinegar
+- apple cider vinegar

-- 2 tsp white vinegar
+- white vinegar

 - mustard powder or prepared mustard

-- sweetener such as cane sugar, brown rice syrup, agave, or maple
+- sweetener such as cane sugar, brown rice syrup, agave, or maple syrup

 - fine sea salt